maxhumber/scrape.world/deploy_dokku.md

     app.run(host='0.0.0.0', port=port)
 ```

-1. Setup a damn environment (you should have already done this):
+1. Setup a damn environment (if you don't have one already):

 ```
 python -m venv .venv